fabric8io-images/run-java-sh/README.md

 #### CircleCI

 The integrations tests run on [CircleCI](https://circleci.com/) on every commit and PR.
 The configuration can be found in [config.yml](.circleci/config.yml).
-You find the test reporst in the "Artifacts" tap of a build, e.g. like [here](https://circleci.com/gh/fabric8io-images/run-java-sh/127#artifacts/containers/0).
+You find the test reports in the "Artifacts" tap of a build, e.g. like [here](https://circleci.com/gh/fabric8io-images/run-java-sh/127#artifacts/containers/0).

 Currently the following combinations are tested